Akshay6697/Modification-of-DCTCP/README.md

 The assignment involves implementing modifications mentioned in the T-DCTCP paper [1] in ns-3 [3].
 The modifications are as follows:

-[1] Increasing cwnd when ECE = 0 in Congestion Avoidance algorithm
+[1] Increasing cwnd when ECE = 0 in Congestion Avoidance algorithm.

-[2] Resetting alpha (Congestion Indicator) to zero once Delayed Ack Timeout Event occurs
+[2] Resetting alpha (Congestion Indicator) to zero once Delayed Ack Timeout Event occurs.

-[3] Dynamic calculation of Delayed Ack Timeout
+[3] Dynamic calculation of Delayed Ack Timeout.

 #### References